 Transportation in Governor Knowles State Forest

 Since the forest is so large there are many different access points.
 Where you should access the forest depends on where you want to go.
 The main campground (St. Croix Campground) has one entry and exit that is found to the south of WI-70.
-This is the furthest southern road in the forest and if you want to head north you can take Gravel Pit Road that is the main road that runs through the forest.
+If you want to head north, you can take Gravel Pit Road that is the main road that runs through the forest.

-Accessing the forest should be no issue as the roads are well maintained and there are no obstacles that would hinder your travel.
-During the winter time however the park does get a lot of snow.
-Be aware that there might not be access if there has been a lot of snowfall, so call through to the office to make sure that you will still be able to get access.
+Accessing the forest should be no issue as the roads are well-maintained, and there are no obstacles that would hinder your travel.
+During the wintertime, however, the park does get a lot of snow.
+Check weather conditions and road closures before traveling to the park in the winter.

 Campgrounds and parking in Governor Knowles State Forest